Power law violation of the area law in quantum spin chains

+Study of quantum many-body systems (QMBS) is the study of quantum properties of matter and quantum resources (e.g., entanglement) provided by matter for building revolutionary new technologies such as a quantum computer.
+One of the properties of the QMBS is the amount of entanglement among parts of the system \cite{tura2014detecting,NC}.
+Entanglement can be used as a resource for quantum technologies and information processing \cite{NC,kimble2008quantum,acin2007entanglement,brun2006correcting}; however, at a fundamental level it provides information about the quantum state of matter, such as near-criticality \cite{QCriticality_Coleman2005,osterloh2002scaling}.
+Moreover, systems with high entanglement are usually hard to simulate on a classical computer \cite{Eisert2010}.
+How much entanglement do natural QMBSs posses?
+What are the fundamental limits on simulation of physical systems?

-In the last three decades we have come to realize that most physical systems can be well approximated by a far smaller number of parameters, which means that the ground state of interesting physical models are \textit{non-generic}.
-It seems that the relevant degrees of freedom for QMBS live in a small subset of the Hilbert space.
-One can imagine that any given problem has inherent constraints such as underlying symmetries, locality of interaction, etc. that restrict the states to reside on special sub-manifolds.
+The area law says that entanglement entropy between two subsystems of a system is proportional to the area of the boundary between them.
+A generic state does not obey an area law \cite{hayden2006aspects}; therefore obeying an area law implies that a QMBS contains much less quantum correlation than generically expected.
+One can imagine that any given system has inherent constraints such as underlying symmetries and locality of interaction that restrict the states to reside on special sub-manifolds rendering their simulation efficient \cite{landau2015polynomial}.

-Since the AKLT model we have come to believe that one dimensional systems are typically {\it easy} \cite{AKLT}.
-Later density matrix renormalization group (DMRG) and its natural representation by matrix product states (MPS) gave successful and systematic recipes for truncating the Hilbert space based on ignoring zero and small singular values in specifying the states \cite{cirac,white}.
-In particular, for gapped one dimensional systems, the MPS ansatz, where the bond dimension is a constant, suffices \cite{Matth_areal}.
-DMRG and MPS have been tremendously successful in practice for capturing the properties of QMBS in physics and chemistry \cite{GarnetChan2011,White1998,White1999,Kolezhuk1997}.
-One wonders about the limitations of DMRG for one dimensional systems.
-In particular, are there ``reasonable systems'' that violate the area law (see below) with a pre-factor that scales faster than $\log\left(n\right)$, which is the correction one expects from relativistic conformal field theory in the context of critical systems \cite{Cardy2009}?
-In relativistic conformal field theory the energy gap must scales as $1/n$. \end{singlespace}
+Since the discovery that the AKLT model \cite{AKLT} is exactly solvable, and that the density matrix renormalization group method (DMRG) \cite{white} works extremely well on one-dimensional (1D) systems, we have come to believe that 1D systems are typically easy to simulate.
+The DMRG and its natural representation by matrix product states (MPS) \cite{cirac} gave systematic recipes for truncating the Hilbert space based on ignoring zero and small singular values in specifying the states of 1D systems.
+DMRG and MPS have been tremendously successful in practice for capturing the properties of matter in physics and chemistry \cite{kurashige2013entangled,yan2011spin}.
+We now know that generic local Hamiltonians, unlike the AKLT model, are gapless \cite{movassagh2016generic}.
+One wonders about the limitations of DMRG.